top of page

 When is the last hard frost in spring?
 And the first hard frost in fall?

-The last hard frost usually happens around the end of May and beginning of June.
-The first hard frost occurs the last half of September.
+The last hard frost in Park Rapids, MN usually happens around the end of May.
+The first hard frost typically occurs the last half of September.
 The dates vary from year to year.

 bottom of page